Building a Path to Success

 With funding from the Office of Refugee Resettlement and additional support from the Starbucks Foundation, LIRS launched the Refugee Youth Career Pathways program in 2018.
 Through this initiative, LIRS is helping refugees between the ages of 16-24 to pursue academic and workforce opportunities that lead to long-term professional employment.
 Because of their age group, refugees targeted by this program, often must work low-skilled jobs to support their families, while opportunities for them to start careers with long term potential are limited.
 This program is designed to propel refugee youth beyond these obstacles in order to establish a viable career path.

 Refugee Technical Assistance Program

-In partnership with IRC, LIRS is working to provide the resources and training needed to appropriately address barriers that refugees may encounter while trying to access community-based services, education, employment, and specialized care.
+In partnership with International Rescue Committee (IRC), LIRS is working to provide the resources and training needed to appropriately address barriers that refugees may encounter while trying to access community-based services, education, employment, and specialized care.
 For years, LIRS has specialized in delivering technical assistance for employers, and will continue to do so through this important program.